 Project management frameworks provide a structured and systematic set of processes, methods, tools, policies, and guides to project managers (PMs).
-PMs can use them to deliver sustained value to project stakeholders in a predictable way.
+Project managers can use project management methodologies to deliver sustained value to project stakeholders in a predictable way.
 The best project management frameworks are as follows:

-Agile is a popular project management framework.
-A team of software development experts collaborated to create the “Agile manifesto”, which drove the creation of this framework.
+Agile is one of the popular project management methodologies.
+A team of expert developers collaborated to create the “Agile manifesto”, which drove the creation of this framework.

-This framework enables teams to self-organize.
-Teams adapt to a dynamic environment, and they plan agile projects in an adaptive manner.
+This project management methodology enables teams to self-organize.
+Team members adapt to a dynamic environment, and they plan agile projects in an adaptive manner.
 They use an adaptive approach for work management too.

-The agile framework is highly suited to software development.
+The agile project management framework is highly suited to the software industry.
 It’s used in other projects too.
-Projects where the requirements are evolving can use this framework.
+This framework can be used to manage projects where the requirements are evolving.
 Organizations using the agile framework need to foster the right organizational climate for building empowered teams.

-The “Waterfall” framework is one of the well-established project management frameworks.
-Most PMs are very well aware of this framework, and it’s often seen as a traditional PM framework.
+The Waterfall approach is one of the well-established project management frameworks.
+Most project managers are very well aware of this project management methodology, and it’s often seen as a traditional project management framework.

-The waterfall framework consists of clearly defined, demarcated, and sequential phases.
-In the case of a software development project, these phases could be the following:
+The waterfall method consists of clearly defined, demarcated, and sequential phases.
+In the case of a software project, these phases could be the following:

 - Technical specifications design;